CyrielleMary/final_project/README.md

 ## Datasets
 names_per_year.csv: list of names and many features (see Features below)

+names.csv: dataset I used to do the prepare Tableau presentation

 data_tableau3.csv: re-arranged data from names_per_year.csv to use it in Tableau

 nat2022.csv: (original dataset) list of name per year and the number of time it is given for the given year.